aceofall/bittrexBot/README.md

 Docker will need to be installed prior to trying to run this.
 To install Docker, see their installation guide: https://docs.docker.com/engine/installation/
 The docker image can be found at __jufkes/bittrexBot__

+<b><font color="red"> ALERT: BREAKING CHANGE INTRODUCED!! </font></b>

+If you're using docker, there are now 2 tagged versions of the bot.

+* legacy: use this tag if you want to continue to use the buyVolumePercent and sellVolumePercent configurations
+* latest: this tag is for the new volume model

 To run:
 docker run -d --name <name> -v /path/to/directory_containing_config_file:/opt/bittrexBot/config jufkes/bittrexbot:latest